 Electronic documents and signatures are legally binding around the world.
-An electronic signature, or e-signature, refers to accepting an agreement or contract in electronic form.
-This type of signature provides the same legal standing as a handwritten signature as long as it adheres to the necessary requirements.
+An electronic signature, or e-signature, refers to accepting an agreement or contract in digital form.
+This type of digital signature provides the same legal standing as a handwritten signature as long as it adheres to the necessary requirements.

 In the United States, there are a number of laws that inform the requirements that make eSignatures legally binding: